aaronatmycujoo/cat/README.md

 npm run build
 ```

+Upload the `./public/` anywhere and serve `index.html`.

 ### Express server

 #### Prerequisites

 - Building

-If you want to host it after it's been built and see what it's like, run
+If you want to host it locally after it's been built and see what it's like, run

 ```
 npm run start
 ```

-It will start an express server on some port (probably `6201`) whilst serving the build.
-Otherwise after building upload the `./public/` anywhere and serve the `index.html`.
+It will start an express server on some port (probably `6201`) whilst serving the `./public/` folder which the built should be in.